norman-tom/simrunner/README.md

-# Modelrunner
+# Simrunner

-Modelrunner is the Pythonic way of executing asynchronous simulations, completely replacing the traditional Batch Scripts.
+Simrunner is the Pythonic way of executing asynchronous simulations, completely replacing the traditional Batch Scripts.
 Modern workflows call for modern tools, by addopting Python and Jupyter Notebooks for simulation execuation; advanced data pipelines can be developed, and robust analysis and reporting can be undertaken all within the same environment.

 It is hoped that this package will seed the shift of the water resource industry into these modern tools.

 ## Table of Contents